o7q/KineticDamage/README.md

 # In other words, the knockback will always occur in the direction the player is looking, this is not as realistic but it can be very fun
 player-use-head-rotation=false

+# Use the mixin attack registration rather than the standard attack callback
+# Only enable this if you are having mod compatibility issue (ex.
+BetterCombat, or other combat based mods that may interfere)
+player-use-mixin-hit-registration=false

 # Should the entity's velocity by completely overwritten by the new calculated velocity?
 # By default, the new calculated velocity is added to the entities original velocity, this is much more realistic
 # If enabled, all original entity velocity will be ignored and overwritten by the new calculated velocity